Rare 1973 radio broadcast by one of the funkiest folkies around

 In the days before the internet, and MTV, the radio was an important source for live music broadcasts (bootlegs were expensive and not always easy to come by).
 And for those lucky enough to own a decent tape deck, it was a wonderful way to build up a collection of tapes to share with your friends or sometimes make them drool with envy.

-Originally recorded and broadcast on 27th November 1973, Honeyman is one of several posthumous live albums released after the death of singer extraordinaire Tim Buckley, and is in my opinion, one of the best, especially if you’re a fan of Buckley’s porno-funk period, which began with 1972’s Greetings from L.A., and ended with the largely underrated Look at the Fool, sadly Tim’s final LP issued just two years later.
+Originally recorded and broadcast on 27th November 1973, Honeyman is one of several posthumous live albums released after the death of singer extraordinaire Tim Buckley, and is in my opinion, one of the finest, especially if you’re a fan of Buckley’s porno-funk period, which began with 1972’s Greetings from L.A., and ended with the largely underrated Look at the Fool, sadly Tim’s final LP issued just two years later.

 Tim Buckley is probably best remembered as an avant-garde folky possessed with almost operatic tonsils; however Tim was not your average over-sexed and troubled troubadour singing about lost love and sun-loving insects.
 Sure, his 1966 self-titled debut was well rooted in the whole folk aesthetic, but by his second album, he was already incorporating elements of pop and psychedelia.
 Jazz was another genre he was enthralled with, where improvisation was a fundamental key to unlocking all manner of possibilities, a desire which would ultimately culminate in 1970’s Starsailor, an experimental cocktail of erratic chord changes and tempos that saw Buckley stretching boundaries and increasingly utilizing his voice as an instrument.
 Unsurprisingly Starsailor failed to resonate with even many of his own loyal fan base, and so over the next year or so the young musician began to realise that if he wanted to pay the power bills, he needed to rein in some of his more adventurous leanings and combine them with a more popular approach.